-The end of sanctions waivers on oil exports and the restoration of U.S. sanctions in 2018 has once again cut deeply into a vital source of national revenue: oil and petroleum products account for 80 percent [PDF] of Iran’s exports.
-By mid-2020, oil exports had plummeted [PDF] to below three hundred thousand barrels per day.
+The end of sanctions waivers on oil exports and the restoration of U.S. sanctions in 2018 cut deeply into a vital source of national revenue: that year, oil and petroleum products accounted for 80 percent [PDF] of Iran’s exports.
+By 2020, exports of Iranian crude had fallen as low as one hundred thousand barrels per day.
+Since then, sales to China have helped boost crude exports, which averaged 1.1–1.2 million barrels per day by the end of 2022.
 Additionally, in October of that year, the United States imposed sanctions on eighteen major Iranian banks, causing the Iranian rial to fall further against the U.S. dollar.

 What is the outlook for the agreement?